All Episodes

 They did it because they hated Trump and they wanted to destroy him.

-Um, let me ask you this.
+Let me ask you this.

-I'm just giving this a quick summary here.
+I'm just giving a quick summary here.

 And now we know that the FBI that had the laptop in 2019 verified it in the spring of 2020.

-Because I could imagine that if there was a misinformation campaign with Donald Trump's FBI and and say there was something negative out there about one of the Trump kids, why do I think that the reaction would be distinctly different?
+Because I could imagine that if there was a misinformation campaign with Donald Trump's FBI and say there was something negative out there about one of the Trump kids, why do I think that the reaction would be distinctly different?

 Oh, of course they did.

-I mean, this just demonstrates to me what I have long argued that the FBI is a crooked organization at the top, not the middle, not the bottom.
+I mean, this just demonstrates to me what I have long argued, that the FBI is a crooked organization at the top, not the middle, not the bottom.

-Those are honest, honorable people, but on the seventh floor of the Hoover building, and the FBI needs to be deconstructed and reconstructed uh the way it was meant to be.
+And the FBI needs to be deconstructed and reconstructed the way it was meant to be.

-We need another church commission uh to expose the lawlessness of these people and to undertake legislation to stop it.
+We need another church commission to expose the lawlessness of these people and to undertake legislation to stop it.

 It's unreal.

-Oh, yeah, they invented a lie uh in order to help Joe Biden get elected, and it worked.
+Oh, yeah, they invented a lie in order to help Joe Biden get elected, and it worked.

 That's that 1023 form.

-Um apparently, I guess Ray has agreed to meet with Comer.
+Apparently, I guess Ray has agreed to meet with Comer.

 We'll see how that plays out.

-Yeah, there are two courses of action you can take criminal contempt of Congress and civil.
+Yeah, there are two courses of action you can take, criminal contempt of Congress and civil.

 Don't go the criminal route because that has to be handed off to a U.S. attorney who reports to guess who?